 Foster carers understand the power of a hug.

-Sadly, many children have endured abuse; they have been let down and are in care.
-These children need foster carers with the right experience and care to give them the support they need.
-The video highlights the simplest of gestures became the turning point for positive memories; subsequently, it makes the difference to healing and giving a child a feeling of belonging and being safe.
-Can you be the difference that a child in care needs?
+Sadly, many children have endured abuse; they have been let down and are in care; consequently, children need foster carers with the right experience and care to give them the support they need.

 Together, we can make a difference!